-18Imagine, for example, a situation with mostly A actors and two adjacent B actors.
-If these B actors can resist conformity, the correct belief should creep along the edges (as in cycle network) flipping the actions of each individual in turn.
-The central individual will develop correct beliefs since they see all evidence, and at some point they will also flip actions so that the group reaches consensus in action.
-If the two Bs instead have strong conformist bias, they should both flip to A actions despite their correct beliefs, again yielding consensus in action communities of size N = 10.
-We test different levels of conformity, $k.^{20}$ We also vary the probability of payoff for the better arm B, p_B , representing a range of scenarios from those where distinguishing the better action is difficult, to those where the two actions have such different success rates that they are easy to tell apart. $(p_A, \text{ remember is always } .5.)^{21}$ In addition, we varied the number of trials scientists ran each time they consulted the world, $n.^{22}$ For each combination of parameter values, we ran 1024 simulations for 10,000 rounds of testing and updating.
-This generated outcomes where the community had reached a stable set of beliefs and actions, so that it could be categorized into one of the five outcomes outlined above.23
+To further investigate the effects of conformity on the beliefs and behaviors of our epistemic agents, we run simulations of the model, varying a number of parameters.16 We focus on communities of size N = 10, except when noted otherwise.
+We test different levels of conformity, k.17 We also vary the probability of payoff for the better arm B, p_B , representing a range of scenarios from those where distinguishing the better action is difficult, to those where the two actions have such different success rates that they are easy to tell apart. (p_A , remember is always .5.)18 In addition, we varied the number of trials scientists ran each time they consulted the world, n.19 For each combination of parameter values, we ran 1024 simulations for 10,000 rounds of testing and updating.
+This generated outcomes where the community had reached effectively stable beliefs and actions, so that it could be categorized into one of the five outcomes outlined above.20